Claire Hooper: Hekate

 The booklet pulls upon the mythology of Hekate being a resident of the underworld, taking the form of a journey through the earth’s core.

-Starting with an uncoated clay coloured cover which reveals a bright crystal-like metallic green printed interior.
-Then continuing with a section of full bleed imagery that wraps a central section of text, printed onto a textured recycled paper.
+Starting with an uncoated clay coloured cover which reveals a metallic, crystal-like, green interior.
+Then continuing with a section of full bleed imagery on a coated stock that wraps a central section of text, printed onto a lava-like Orange, textured, recycled paper.